-Once we’ve issued a planning permit, planners have an opportunity to make changes to that permit, the plans within it or the times specified in those plans.
+Once we’ve given a planning permit, planners can ask to make changes to the following details in those plans:

-Council has 60 days to make a decision on those changes, the same as for new permit applications.
+Council has 60 days to make a decision on those changes.

 Section 72 amendment request

-You may need to advertise your Section 72 amendment to your neighbours and other interested parties.
+You may need to advertise Section 72 amendments to neighbours and other relevant people.

 Secondary Consent amendment request

-If you’re making relatively minor amendments to endorsed plans, you can seek permission from Council using what’s known as a Secondary Consent amendment request.
+If you’re making small changes to endorsed plans, you can ask Council with a Secondary Consent amendment request.

 Plans to Comply